danielharrell/open-eyes-lect-2017-18/Open.md

 our parabola will gain a true inside in just the way our pickle jar possessed one: by being closed.
 For there will be no way into the parabola, or out of it, through its open end, since this now lies infinitely far away.
-So while the line of the parabola never closes upon itself, it also never stops.
+And while the line of the parabola never closes upon itself, it also never stops.
 Its open end, then, is something we can plainly see, even point to, but never reach---as if openness had no being